sonntam/node-red-contrib-xstate-machine/README.md

 ![Node image](images/node.png)

 Within this node you will find a javascript editor similar to the function-node.
-Here you can define your state-machine in a xstate-fashion.
+Here you can define your state-machine in a (xstate-fashion)[https://xstate.js.org/docs/guides/machines.html].
 The javascript code must end with a `return` that returns an object of the following form:

 ```js
 return {